WordPress makes building a website easy, but running it day-to-day is another story. That’s why we’ve developed a brand new plugin – Assistant.

 An Introduction to Assistant

 Traditionally, if you want to make changes to your WordPress site, you have to visit the back end (or admin dashboard).
-There you can add content, tweak settings, manage users, and so on.
+There you can add content, tweak settings, manage users, etc.

-While the WordPress dashboard isn’t difficult to navigate, it looks very different from your website itself.
+While the WordPress dashboard isn’t difficult to navigate, it looks very different from your website.

 This can lead to a lot of switching back and forth between the front and back ends of your site, making changes, and checking to see how they affect what visitors will actually see.